HOW TO CHOOSE A SLEEPING PAD?

 The trade-off is however, that closed-cell foam pads are not as compact and usually are not the most comfortable to sleep on.

-Lastly, some sleeping pads also offer a women-specific version.
+Lastly, some sleeping pads are also designed specifically for women.
 The main difference is that they are usually a little shorter and offer more insulation.
 So, if you are a cold sleeper, this will offer you another solution.

 A good example is the Therm-a-Rest NeoAir Xlite.
 While the unisex version has an R-value of 4.2, the women’s version has a 5.4 R-value.